-Maintaining a balanced portfolio

-Delivering an attractive mix of income yield and capital growth for shareholders.
+Maintaining a balanced portfolio Delivering an attractive mix of income yield and capital growth for shareholders.
 Investing in a diversified portfolio in developed markets, with a focus on the UK and Europe.

-Largest single investment by value

-Disciplined approach to new investment

-Focusing selectively on investments that are value-enhancing to the Company's portfolio and with returns consistent with our objectives.

-£22m

-Follow-on investment in the financial year net of syndication proceeds

-Managing the portfolio intensively

-Driving value from our portfolio through our engaged asset management approach.

-Delivering growth through investment in platforms with growth potential.

-£392m £836m

-Total growth capital expenditure invested across the portfolio in 2024

-Total available debt commitments raised at portfolio company level this financial year

-Maintaining an efficient balance sheet

-Minimising return dilution to shareholders from holding excessive cash, while retaining a good level of liquidity for future investment.

-£256m £644m

-Net debt

-Total liquidity

-Sustainability a key driver of performance

-Ensuring that our investment decisions and asset management approach consider both the sustainability risks and opportunities presented.

-Companies with submitted or validated science-based targets

-Read more Page 47
+17% Largest single investment by value Disciplined approach to new investment Focusing selectively on investments that are value-enhancing to the Company's portfolio and with returns consistent with our objectives. £22m Follow-on investment in the financial year net of syndication proceeds Managing the portfolio intensively Driving value from our portfolio through our engaged asset management approach.
+Delivering growth through investment in platforms with growth potential. £392m Total growth capital expenditure invested across the portfolio in 2024 £836m Total available debt commitments raised at portfolio company level this financial year Maintaining an efficient balance sheet Minimising return dilution to shareholders from holding excessive cash, while retaining a good level of liquidity for future investment. £256m Net debt £644m Total liquidity Sustainability a key driver of performance Ensuring that our investment decisions and asset management approach consider both the sustainability risks and opportunities presented.
+4 Companies with submitted or validated science-based targets a total return of 8% to 10% per annum, to be achieved over the medium term annual share dividend per